neccton-algo/.github/profile/README.md

 - Be a member of the [NECCTON](https://www.neccton.eu/) project
 - Put the mandatory files in the respository as described [here](#content-of-a-repository).
 - Follow the [recommendations](#recommendations) as much as possible
-- complete the table here :
+- Complete the table here :

 | Repository name                                       | Owner[^1]                                             | NECCTON task | short description |
 |       :---:                                           |  :---:                                            |     ---:     |    :---            |